-An update on the Public Realm Plan was last presented to Planning Commission on May 17, 2018 and primarily focused on three design "frameworks" for Civic Center's public spaces that reflected the plan's existing conditions analysis and community input.
-Since that time, the design team has incorporated feedback on the frameworks to create a new conceptual design for Civic Center Plaza, Fulton Mall, and United Nations Plaza that balances the many roles the area plays.
+An update on the Public Realm Plan was last presented to the Architectural Review Committee of the Historic Preservation Commission on June 6, 2018 and primarily focused on three design "frameworks" for Civic Center's public spaces that reflected the plan's existing conditions analysis and community input.
+The frameworks responded to in-depth existing conditions analysis and input received via extensive community engagement.
+Since that time, the design team has incorporated input on the frameworks to create a unified conceptual design for Civic Center Plaza, Fulton Mall, and United Nations Plaza.